ekohe/wulin_master/README.md

 `:choices_columm`

-This option should also be used together with `SelectEditor`, its value should be another column name in the grid, and the value of the column for current record is an array, so that current dropdown will load the array items as options.
+This option should also be used together with `SelectEditor`.
+Its value should be another column name in the grid, and the value of the column for the current record is an array, so that the current dropdown will load the array items as options.

 `:file`